-While SmartyPig might sound unconventional as far as banks go, their APY of 0.80% puts them firmly as one of the savings accounts with the highest yields.
-The 0.80% rate is applicable on balances of up to $10,000, with anything above this earning a slightly lower, but still relatively high, APY rate of 0.55%.
+While SmartyPig might sound unconventional as far as banks go, their APY of 0.70% puts them firmly as one of the savings accounts with the highest yields.

 SmaryPig is actually run by Sallie Mae – one of the largest private student loan lenders.
 There are no maintenance fees, and you can even open multiple saving accounts to cater to different financial goals.
 Money is insured by the FDIC.
 Their website also offers tips and tricks to help you improve your financial standing, thanks to Professor Pig and their regular blog posts.

 Synchrony’s high yield Savings offers an APY of 0.50%, applicable on all balances.

 The account comes with an optional ATM card, which lets you withdraw money from an ATM.
 Synchrony will also refund up to $5.00 per statement cycle for any fees incurred when making withdrawals.

 The account can be accessed via Synchrony’s mobile app, installed on phoned and tablets regardless of whether they’re Android or iOS.
 The app supports mobile check deposit, fingerprint, or face recognition access and even integrates with Siri and Google Assistant.

 13. Varo: Savings Account

 The Varo Savings Account’s APY is 0.20% to start, but if you meet a series of requirements this APY will increase to 3.00%, making it one of the best high yield savings account rates.